chrisarg/Task-MemManager/README.md

 # DIAGNOSTICS

 There are no diagnostics that one can use.
-The module will croak if the allocation fails, so you don't have to worry about error handling.
+The module will die if the allocation fails, so you don't have to worry about error handling.
+There are some survivable errors, e.g. calling the constructor as a class method, in which case the method will return undef.
+If you set up the environment variable DEBUG to a non-zero value, then a number of sanity checks will be performed, and the module will die with an (informative message ?) if something is wrong.

 # DEPENDENCIES

 The module depends on the `Inline::C` module to access the memory buffer of the Perl scalar using the PerlAPI.
-In addition it depends implicitly on all the dependencies of the memory allocators it uses
+Allocators are identified and loaded automatically from the Task::MemManager namespace using the `Module::Find` and `Module::Runtime` modules (so you can count them among the dependencies too).

 # TODO